[ Printer Friendly Version ] [ Report Abuse ]

 “Raven hair and ruby lips, sparks fly from her finger tips.
 Echoed voices in the night, she’s a restless spirit on an endless flight.” – The Eagles, 1972

-After nursing their hangovers for the rest of the day, the Marauders trudged up the stairs to their dorm room, flopped onto their beds and collectively groaned.
+After nursing their hangovers for the rest of the day, the Marauders trudged up the stairs to their dorm room, flopped onto their beds, and collectively groaned.
 They had barely eaten all day and still felt extremely tired.
-Peter rolled over onto his back and looked up at the deep red canopy above him.
+Peter Pettigrew rolled over onto his back and looked up at the deep red canopy above him.
 His brain still hurt.
-In an attempt to feel more comfortable, he threw back all of his plush covers and dove beneath his sheets.
-He wrapped all the blankets around him and curled into a little ball.
+In an attempt to feel more comfortable, he threw back all of his plush covers and dove beneath his sheets; he wrapped all the blankets around him and curled into a little ball.

 “Hey!”
 Peter exclaimed as he curled into a tighter ball.
 “I share!
 And you’re one to talk - you bark and run in your sleep!
 No wonder you never bring women back to your bed.”

 “First of all, girls happen to think my puppy dreams are cute,” Sirius responded with a dashing grin as he threw a pillow at Peter.
-“Second of all, I made a promise to you lot that I would never let a female into our sacred man cave.
+“Second, I made a promise to you lot that I would never let a female into our sacred man cave.
 None of you have shagged in here so out of respect, I haven’t either.”

 “I solemnly swear that I’m up to no good.”